Last updated on January 21st, 2020

 Which topic may I select for my thesis?

 You are encouraged to select a topic of your own choice.
 It should focus on your selected study stream, but with an inter-disciplinary framework.
 It has to be approved by MUrCS board, which will appoint two supervisors; one primary and one assistant.
 You are advised to write your thesis at the primary subject institute.
 Our industry liaison partners may also suggest topics, possibly combined with summer internships.

 Is it possible to work during the duration of the programme?

 MUrCS is a full-time programme, therefore it is strongly recommended not to work during semesters.
+There are limitations from Erasmus and UK Tier 4 visa regulations about payment and work hours.
 However, summer jobs and internships are encouraged, as well as summer-school activities.
 Limits on work volume and requirement of permits may apply in different countries.